featured-image-how-to-explain-a-concept-clearly-and-concisely

 The Idea

-Explaining a complex thing in a small number of words that demonstrates your knowledge, just like a good elevator pitch, is a valuable ability.
+Explaining a complex concept in a small number of words that demonstrates your knowledge, just like a good elevator pitch, is a valuable ability.
 That's why we restrict this part of the Canvas to only 140 characters.
-We know a tweet is now 280, but we’re old school here.
-Definition of both your idea and of your writing is key, so you may find you need to practise.
+We know a tweet is now 280, but we're old school here.
+The definition of both your insight and of your writing is key, so you may find you need to practice.

-The problem (in a tweet): Effectively ommunicating to the audience your idea that your interpretation of the problem or opportunity is sound.
+The problem (in a tweet): Effectively communicating to the audience your idea and that your interpretation of the problem or opportunity is sound.

 The solution (in a tweet): If you have quality insight as a springboard, this bit will come naturally.
-And keep the writing simple - your audience and Grandma should be able to understand too!
+And keep the writing simple - your audience and Grandma should of course be able to understand this complex stuff too!

 Three Stages To Success